Curiosity@Work Report | Insights by Industry

-Managers in the retail/consumer goods industry personally consider or encourage curiosity via:
+Managers in the financial services industry personally consider or encourage curiosity via:

 Across industries, views toward curiosity are complex.
-Many managers in retail/consumer goods remain hesitant to encourage this trait and struggle with how to identify or develop it.
+Many managers in financial services remain hesitant to encourage this trait and struggle with how to identify or develop it.

-About 2 in 5 or fewer managers in the retail/consumer goods industry are very concerned about curiosity’s potential to lead to:
+About 2 in 5 managers in the financial services industry are very concerned about curiosity’s potential to lead to:

 These managers admit they find it challenging to:

-- Identify situations or problems for which curiosity is most useful (43%).
+- Identify situations or problems where curiosity is most useful (44%).

-Two in five (40%) managers in the retail/consumer goods industry go as far as to say employees and applicants today have too much curiosity, further highlighting the complexity between recognizing the value of curiosity in employees and effectively and efficiently harnessing this skill in the workplace.
+More than a third (35%) of managers in the financial services industry go as far as to say employees and applicants today have too much curiosity, highlighting further the complexity between recognizing the value of curiosity in these employees and effectively and efficiently harnessing this skill in the workplace.

-More-curious managers in retail/consumer goods exhibit greater workplace engagement and work to foster this skill among direct reports in several ways.
+More curious managers in financial services exhibit greater workplace engagement and work to foster this skill among direct reports in several ways.

-The Curiosity Index was used to measure the prevalence of workplace curiosity in managers – managers in the retail/consumer goods industry can be categorized as:
+The Curiosity Index was used to measure the prevalence of workplace curiosity in managers.
+Managers in the financial services industry can be categorized as:

-Highly curious managers in retail/consumer goods embrace differing ideas and have a relentless pursuit of knowledge and understanding.
+Highly curious managers in financial services embrace differing ideas and have a relentless pursuit of knowledge and understanding.
 They often strongly agree that:

 - They continue to seek information until they understand complex problems fully (83%).

-Further highlighting the value of curiosity in helping companies address some of their key challenges when it comes to employee retention and performance, more-curious managers within retail/consumer goods are likely to:
+Further highlighting the value of curiosity in helping companies address some of their key challenges when it comes to employee retention and performance, more curious managers within financial services are likely to:

-The top methods more-curious managers in the retail/consumer goods industry use to foster and encourage curiosity are:
+The top methods more curious managers in the financial services industry use to foster and encourage curiosity are:

 Managers across the curiosity spectrum can be further divided into one of four segments based on how each segment values curiosity in the workplace in various ways.

-Managers in the retail/consumer goods industry can be categorized as:
+Managers in the financial services industry can be categorized as:

-- High-curiosity collaborators (32% of managers in retail/consumer goods vs. 35% across industries).
+- High-curiosity collaborators (37% of managers in financial services vs. 35% across industries).
 The most curious segment.
 These managers value collaboration, are teamwork driven and are relentless in finding answers.
 They do this through listening and valuing co-workers' ideas and continuously seeking opportunities to expand skills but are more hesitant when new challenges present themselves.
 Focused on curiosity, these managers believe this trait leads to greater efficiency and productivity at work and results in greater job satisfaction.

-- Flexibility-driven opinion seekers (29% of managers in retail/consumer goods vs. 26% across industries).
-These managers embrace challenges, and the possibility of being distressed does not impact their motivation.
+- Flexibility-driven opinion seekers (26% of managers in financial services vs. 26% across industries).
+These managers embrace challenges, and the possibility of being distressed does not affect their motivation.
 Curiosity leads to greater flexibility and adaptability during times of uncertainty and can bring more empathy and inclusivity to workplaces.
 These managers do not believe that curiosity leads to a boost in efficiency or overall team performance.

-- Productivity-focused leaders (23% of managers in retail/consumer goods vs. 24% across industries).
+- Productivity-focused leaders (22% of managers in financial services vs. 24% across industries).
 These managers believe curiosity can lead to stronger collaboration and teamwork and help increase efficiency and productivity in the workplace.
 They do not, however, believe curiosity drives inclusivity and diversity of thought.

-- Anti-curiosity leaders (16% of managers in retail/consumer goods vs. 16% across industries).
+- Anti-curiosity leaders (15% of managers in financial services vs. 16% across industries).
 The smallest segment, these managers do not believe curiosity adds any value to performance or the workplace.

-Base note: n=82 low-curiosity managers, results should be viewed as directional.
+Base note: n=77 low-curiosity managers; results should be viewed as directional.

-Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill that employees across levels within retail/consumer goods need to develop as well as a trait that these organizations must foster to remain competitive.
-Curiosity has the potential to help address some of the biggest business challenges identified by retail/consumer goods managers, particularly getting employees to push beyond basic job duties, by fostering increased engagement, efficiency and productivity, and addressing challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations across industries are experiencing.
-Understanding how to identify and cultivate this skill will be essential as competition around hiring and business performance continues.
+Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill that employees across levels within financial services need to develop, as well as a trait that these organizations must foster to remain competitive.
+Curiosity has the potential to help address some of the biggest business challenges identified by financial services managers by fostering increased innovation, efficiency and productivity and addressing challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations across industries are experiencing.
+Understanding how to identify and cultivate this skill will be essential as competition in hiring and business performance continues.

 However, knowing how to effectively develop this trait among employees is difficult.
-Many managers within retail/consumer goods admit they struggle with how to identify this trait in job applicants and with connecting curiosity to business impact.
-Yet, managers identified as being more curious in our research show increased motivation and satisfaction in their role – a key challenge within the retail/consumer goods industry – and actively work to encourage this trait among their direct reports, further highlighting the importance of fostering this skill.
+Many managers within financial services admit they struggle with how to develop curiosity in employees who do not have it naturally and with identifying situations where this skill is most useful.
+Many also find it challenging to connect this skill to areas like job performance and overall business impact.
+Yet managers identified as being more curious in our research show increased motivation and satisfaction in their role and actively work to encourage this trait among their direct reports, further highlighting the importance of fostering this skill.
 This fostering can be done in multiple ways, such as by rewarding curiosity in performance reviews or publicly praising employees who demonstrate this trait.
-The case for curiosity is clear, it is now up to organizations within retail/consumer goods to further embrace this trait and for managers to continue to incorporate this skill in their employee development efforts or risk falling behind.
+The case for curiosity is clear.
+It is now up to organizations within financial services to further embrace this trait and for managers to continue to incorporate this skill in their employee development efforts or risk falling behind.